santinic/how2/README.md

 alias howphp="how2 -l php $*"

 # Usage: how lang then question
-# E.g. how php create array in OOP
+# E.g. howl php create array in OOP
 # $1 is agrument 1
 # ${@:2} is everything from argument 2 to end
 alias howl="how2 -l $1 ${@:2}"